What is the Bank Reconciliation Statement

 Types of Bank Reconciliation Statement

-The Bank Reconciliation Statement can be prepared in two ways.
+The Bank Reconciliation Statement can be prepared in 2 ways:

 - Documenting of bank reconciliation statement without adjusting the cash book balance.